GooFit/GooFit/README.md

 ## Improving Performance with MPI

-Using the MPI verion with an appropriate environment setup will allow for multiple GPU's to be used, or allow for multiple nodes.
-To use this feature simpley turn the flag on with cmake `-DGOOFIT_MPI=ON`.
+Using the MPI verion with an appropriate environment setup will allow for multiple GPU's to be used, and/or allow for multiple nodes.
+To use this feature simply turn the flag on with cmake `-DGOOFIT_MPI=ON`.
 This will divide the dataset by the number of processes involved.
 For instance, if you have two nodes that will be involved in the calculation, the data will be split in half.
 Currently, each node will load the entire buffer from disk, then load partitioned data it will work on.
+It is highly recommended not to use more than one process per node for MPI+OpenMP versions.

 A few notes about using the MPI version:
 * You will need to use the `CountingVariable` for any event numbers used or referenced within the code, or anything that counts with the events.
 * Please call setDataSize after setData.
 If you do not, setDataSize doesn't have `m_iEventsPerTask`, which will need to be recalculated.

 ## Configuring Group Size & Grain Size

 This advanced option is for GPU devices only.
-What it will do is search the group and grain space in order to find the optimal configuration for the particular PDFs.
+The script 'scripts/find_optimal.py' will search a programmable group and grain space in order to find the optimal configuration for the particular PDFs.
 This should be run after an example has been developed and tested.
 Please look at scripts/find_optimal.py to see how to formulate a particular script.
 Depending on the searchable space, this can take hours to days to compute.
 The script will loop over the space and configure each parameter, then recompile and run the example a number of times.
-The average is provided in the spreadsheet, and the fastest version is printed to the user.
+A spreadsheet is calculated to help notice patterns, and the fastest version is printed to the user.

 ## Acknowledgement